-Rafa Benitez urges Newcastle’s players to forget the past ahead of Premier League clash with Sunderland
+Rafa Benitez has told his players to forget Newcastle’s recent record in the Tyne-Wear derby, ahead of the crunch Premier League game against Sunderland.

 The Black Cats have dominated the North Eastern rivalry in the last few years, winning each of the last six games.